-ITV Plc Boosts Shareholder Value with Buyback Program
+ITV plc Boosts Shareholder Value with Buyback Program

 ITV plc (GB:ITV) has released an update.

-ITV plc has repurchased 2,434,925 of its own shares as part of an ongoing buyback program, with the intention to cancel these shares and reduce the overall share count.
-The shares were bought at an average price of 74.33 pence, adding to a total of 180,306,880 shares repurchased since March 2024.
-This move aims to enhance shareholder value by decreasing the share supply and potentially increasing earnings per share.
+ITV plc has repurchased 2,459,590 of its ordinary shares as part of its ongoing buyback program, with the shares being bought at an average price of 75.12 pence.
+This strategic move is part of ITV’s effort to enhance shareholder value by reducing the number of shares in circulation.
+The company now holds over 120 million shares in treasury, impacting the total voting rights available to shareholders.

 For further insights into GB:ITV stock, check out TipRanks’ Stock Analysis page.